 The Edge device has several Bluetooth connected features for your compatible phone using the Garmin Connect and Connect IQ apps.
-Go to www.garmin.com/apps for more information.
+Go to garmin.com/apps for more information.

-- Activity uploads to Garmin Connect: Automatically sends your activity to Garmin Connect as soon as you finish recording the activity. - Audio prompts: Allows the Garmin Connect app to play status announcements on your phone during a ride. - Bike alarm: Allows you to enable an alarm that sounds on the device and sends an alert to your phone when the device detects motion. - Connect IQ downloadable features: Allows you to download Connect IQ features from the Connect IQ app. - Course, segment, and workout downloads from Garmin Connect: Allows you to search for activities on Garmin Connect using your phone and send them to your device.

-Device to device transfers: Allows you to wirelessly transfer files to another compatible Edge device.
+- Activity uploads to Garmin Connect: Automatically sends your activity to Garmin Connect as soon as you finish recording the activity. - Bike alarm: Allows you to enable an alarm that sounds on the device and sends an alert to your phone when the device detects motion. - Connect IQ downloadable features: Allows you to download Connect IQ features from the Connect IQ app. - Course, segment, and workout downloads from Garmin Connect: Allows you to search for activities on Garmin Connect using your phone and send them to your device. - Course and segment downloads from Garmin Connect: Allows you to search for courses and segments on Garmin Connect using your phone and send them to your device. - Device to device transfers: Allows you to wirelessly transfer files to another compatible Edge device. - Find my Edge: Locates your lost Edge device that is paired with your phone and currently within range.